JuniorCarti/PLP-Python-Wk7-Assignment/README.md

 * The script handles file loading errors gracefully, prompting you to place the CSV files in the correct location if not found.
 * Adjustments can be made to visualization parameters directly within the script.

 ---

-Here’s the updated **Project Files** section including the output file as well:

----